Creatiwity/witycms-doc/introduction.md

 # Introduction

-This CMS uses its own templating system, named [WTemplate](https://github.com/Creatiwity/WTemplate), developed as [a separate GitHub project](https://github.com/Creatiwity/WTemplate) but included here as a submodule.
+wityCMS uses its own templating system, named [WTemplate](https://github.com/Creatiwity/WTemplate), developed as [a separate GitHub project](https://github.com/Creatiwity/WTemplate) but included here as a submodule.

 Theming in wityCMS is easy; all you need is some basic knowledge of HTML, CSS, and PHP.
 With our functions, it’s easy making a theme.